yogesh8177/feed-search/README.md

 1. `ng e2e -c local-chrome-direct-e2e`

 > Note: Make sure you have java and chrome installed, else the tests won't work!

+# CI/CD (Github actions)

+We have two builds for building webs server and ui as follows:

+1. `build-web-server (12.x)` builds web server for node 12.x and `build + push` docker image to docker hub.
+1. `build-ui (12x)` builds ui using node 12.x and `build + push` docker image to docker hub.